afarrellsherman/Woolf/docs/usermanual.md

 The final step in the Woolf Classification Building Pipeline is to actually predict the function of new proteins.
-This is done with the `-p` option.
+This is done with the `--predictFeatureTable` option.
 Before you do, it is useful to get a final accuracy measure with data that has never been through the model up until now.
 This is done with the same option flag.